 Are you still on the hunt for that HG status moisturizer?
 Sometimes, our HG just cannot be found on the shelves of markets.
 Sometimes, we all just need to whip it up ourselves!
 And have I got news for you.
 Today, I'll be sharing a DIY green tea moisturizer with you all lovely people.

-This is the recipe for a quick and simple DIY green tea moisturizer with nourishing oils and butters.
-It has truly been so amazing for me that I want you all to know about it.
-It has silky texture, mesmerizing green color and feminine aroma.
+This recipe is quick and simple, with nourishing oils and two kinds of butter.
+It has indeed been so incredible for me that I want you all to know about it.
+It has a silky texture, mesmerizing green color, and feminine aroma.

 Why Make This DIY Green Tea Moisturizer?

-However, if you don't want to spend a fortune on moisturizers that are packed with harmful chemicals, preservatives, and other toxic ingredients, you can make your own.
+So, if you don't want to spend a fortune on moisturizers that are packed with harmful chemicals, preservatives, and other toxic ingredients, you can make your own.